mtopircean/mixing-potions-frontend/README.md

         - the reuse of different elements within pages(navbar, filter options, like, comment, follow, product panel)
 * User friendly
     * Easy to navigate
-    * Key elements always on, like footer, WhatsApp contact
+    * Key elements always on, like navbar, add post
     * Easy to use filter section
     * Important information present in key areas of the pages, with elements easily identifiable and visible
     * Mobile friendly: taking advantage of the power of bootstrap